 Most visitors to India come back raving about it; the colours, the assault on the senses, and the food!
-From Jaipur to Udaipur, with or without the children, the Expat Living team, along with some of our readers, reflect on their experiences in India.
+From Jaipur to Udaipur, with or without the children, the Expat Living team, along with some of our readers, reflect on their experiences and provide some India travel tips.
 If you haven’t already been, it might be time?

 My husband and I took our first trip to Thiruvananthapuram, the capital of Kerala, on SilkAir in April this year.
 We went at the end of the peak season and it was hot.
 If you take your children, I’d recommend finding accommodation with a pool so they can cool off during the hottest part of the day.
 We stayed at the Graceful Homestay for our first two nights.
 Our friendly driver drove us around the city and to the famous Indian Coffee House.
 We also had the chance to have a sumptuous sadhya feast at Mothers Veg Plaza.

 After that, we travelled to the seaside town Varkala, about 45km north of Thiruvananthapuram.
 We got there by car using the scenic coast road, but you can choose to go via the expressway, which is quicker.
 Along the way, we passed fishing villages with brightly coloured houses and churches.
 We stayed at the Kaiya House homestay.
 While there, we enjoyed local food, morning swims in the ocean and Ayurvedic massages, we had clothes made, and we chatted with the friendly locals.
 Varkala is also home to the 2,000-year-old Janardana Swami Temple, which is well worth a visit; buy some flowers from the temple sellers and make an offering to one of the deities.

 After a couple of days, we went back to Thiruvananthapuram.
 We celebrated our 19th wedding anniversary by having dinner at Villa Maya, a magnificent restaurant in an 18th-century Dutch mansion.

 Traveller: Verne Maree, South African